 Resolution of Disapproval: GOP members are expected to file a resolution that would repeal the EPA’s recent finding that carbon dioxide and other greenhouse gases threaten public health.
 The finding triggered a requirement that fossil fuel emissions be regulated under the Clean Air Act.
 It is this finding that allows the President to promise that U.S. will mandate reductions in greenhouse gas emissions — with or without congressional action.

-is expected to continue work on the health care measure and could vote as late as Christmas Eve on the issue.
+The Senate is expected to continue work on the health care measure and could vote as late as Christmas Eve on the issue.
 The House has adjourned for the year.

 Personally, at work for our small manufacturing company, we concluded our company's health care paperwork for the 2010 plan year.
 Health care has many challenges and reform is necessary, but the suggestion of single payer national health care system for the United States is very difficult to envision as a successful system of care for Americans.
 We would favor reforms that would keep and maintain consumer choice and would expand competition in the health care industry.